se24ncsu/ChefGPT/README.md

-# Enhanced Recipe Recommender: Introducing additional features and addressing issues for an improved user experience.
+# CookSmart: Search by name or ingredients for any recipe.

 ![](Reciperec.gif)
 <br><br>